 3. Integrated building and urban design in a resource conservation

-Course objective: integrated designing methods of ecological, economical and social parameters are introduced with case study of international urban and architectural designing projects.
-With a case study in a historical urban fragment in Tianjin, the students are able to do investigation and data analysis of key parameters, and to apply them in analytical tools to support urban and architectural design.
+Course objective: integrated designing methods of ecological, economic and social parameters are introduced with a case study of international urban and architectural designing projects.
+With a case study in a historical urban fragment in Tianjin, the students are able to do investigation and data analysis of key parameters and to apply them in analytical tools to support urban and architectural design.

 Course content: the course introduces the theories and methods concerning resource and environmental performance of the built environment, including sustainability, building LCA & LCC, spatial analysis, etc.

 Course organization format and teaching method: introduce trans-disciplinary theories and methods; combination of lectures and exercises; integration of urban and architectural designing and analytical methods

 Teaching Materials included: Koenig H., Kohler N., Kreisseig J., Luetzkendorf T. Lebenszyklusanalyse in der Gebaeudeplanung.
 Munich: Detail Green Books.
 2009 Moffat S. Time Scales for Sustainable Urban System Design- Stretching the Boundaries of Standard Practice.
 Dissertation, Universität Karlsruhe (TH).
 2007

 Course assessment: field investigation and data preparation 20%, presentation on the class 40%, paper 40%

 4. Managing Global City Regions